carldoleolundgren/single-page-resume-builder/README.md

-This is an in-progress React project which will eventually allow one to enter data normally found on a resume and then preview the styled resume.
+# About

+This is a React project built entirely using hooks.
+It incorporates Material-UI and, inspired by Vue, is built using single-file components (i.e. styling is incorporated in component .js files).
+To enforce a minimum of clean code standards it uses a combination of eslint and prettier.

+You can view a live demo of the app [https://carldoleolundgren.github.io/single-page-resume-builder/](here).

 # Getting Started with Create React App